Applications are invited for a competition-funded three year PhD studentship to commence in October 2019.

-You should have a good first degree (minimum 2.1 or equivalent) in a project-relevant discipline such as Biology, Microbiology or Biochemistry, and a desire to excel as a disciplined scientist within a cohesive research team.
+The project requires a candidate with a good first degree (minimum 2.1 or equivalent) in Biology, Biochemistry, Bioinformatics, Biotechnology, Computational Biology or a related subject, and a desire to excel as a disciplined scientist within a cohesive research team.
 Potential applicants with a Masters-level qualification, or equivalent experience in a relevant field, are strongly encouraged to apply.

 We require English language proficiency at a minimum of IELTS band 6.5 with no component score below 6.0.